argparse documentation Help

 Arity

-argparse supports these use cases:
+argparse supports these use cases for arity:

 • Exact number of values.